West Space Team

 Sebastian Henry-Jones, Curator

-Sebastian Henry-Jones has been Curator at West Space since 2021.
-With an interest in DIY thinking, he looks to embody these ideals in a practice that centres the needs, ideas and requirements of those that he works with.
-Seb's practice is informed by striving for a personal ethics with sincerity, generosity, honest communication and learning at its core.
+Sebastian Henry-Jones has been Curator since 2021.
+Seb has staged exhibitions across the East Cost, and is a co-founder of arts platforms Desire Lines and Emerson, and former editor at Runway Journal.
+With an interest in DIY thinking, Seb's practice is informed by striving for a personal ethics with sincerity, generosity, honest communication and learning at its core.

 Ronen Jafari, Administrator